 In some cases, extended commercial properties require air pressure testing.
 For instance, commercial extensions that have a total useful floor area 25% greater than the existing building or larger than 100m2 will need testing.
 Although not legally required for residential extensions or conversions, many people have the test performed for peace of mind.

-- We'll temporarily install a large fan, usually in a doorway
+- We'll install a large fan temporarily, usually in a doorway.

-- The air pressure is gradually increased and decreased, recording the pressure differential at each step
+- Air pressure is gradually increased and decreased, recording the pressure differential at each step.

-- This calculation will show the building air tightness, or air permeability
+- This calculation will show the building's air tightness or air permeability.

-- Spaces behind fitted units, such as in the kitchen or bathroom
+- Spaces behind fitted units such as windows or bathrooms.

 At UKBC, we want your building to pass.
 To make sure, we provide consultation and on-site training for your contractor about reducing leakage rates in problem areas.